ABOUT US

 We practice in the boat on Mondays, Tuesdays, Thursdays and Saturdays from

-March to mid-June, and again from mid-August to the end of October.
+March to mid-June, and again from August to the end of October.
+We run "rookie practices" at the beginning of each season for people new to rowing.
 We're racing

 on